idvorkin/idvorkin.github.io/_d/hobby.md

 Why?
 * You can't "not think about work" you need to "think about something".
 -->

-Some days thinking about work makes me stressed, thinking of my family makes me resentful, and I don't want to feel like a sloth feeding my addictions to TikTok, and doom scrolling.
-Those days, I'm grateful for my hobbies.
-This post gives you reasons to find a hobby and teaches you the attributes in an ideal hobby: Being accessible, Supporting mastery, Reinforcing your identity, and building relationships.

 ### Why find a hobby